a1906525/Unsupervised-Domain-Adaptation-with-VefNet-CNN-Feature-Extractor-for-Medical-Images--PG-Project-/README.md

 - `Set-3/` → Code for Dataset 3 preparation.
 - `Set-4/` → Final dataset (Dataset 4) preparation.

 > ⚠️ *Dataset 1 (used in Trimester-2) underwent only size and channel conversions.
-So, it is ignored here.*
+So, it is not discussed here.*

 ---